-And these ants were maddening.
-Unlike sugar ants, which will go to any ant bait and take it blithely back to the nest, these ants walked right past the commercial ant traps I put out.
-And no matter how many times I dumped boiling water on their anthills, there always seemed to be more of them.
+These ants were maddening.
+Unlike sugar ants, which will go to any ant bait and take it back to the nest, these ants walked right past the commercial ant traps I put out.
+No matter how many times I dumped boiling water on their anthills, there always seemed to be more of them.

 Finally I did some research and discovered that they are Argentine Ants, an invasive species that can be found all over the United States, especially California where I live.
 They are sometimes called piss ants.